What your Microsoft EA renewal actually costs you

 How this works in practice

-We work with Adept Technologies, an independent procurement advisory firm with global pricing benchmarks across enterprise software vendors.
+In our exclusive APAC partnership with Adept Technologies, an independent procurement advisory firm with global pricing benchmarks across enterprise software vendors.
 The process is straightforward: we audit your current licence estate, benchmark your renewal quote against global pricing data, and negotiate on your behalf.
+We apply these EMEA and APAC pricing benchmarks to Australian enterprise licence negotiations.

 No upfront fees.
 Our fee is a percentage of verified savings only.
 If we do not save you money, you pay nothing.
-The audit itself is free and takes about two weeks.
+The audit itself is free and typically takes two to three weeks depending on licence estate size.

 If your EA renewal is coming up in the next 6-12 months, the best time to start is now.
 Not because of urgency tactics, but because benchmark comparisons and licence reviews take time to do properly.
 Starting early gives you negotiating leverage.
 Starting late means accepting whatever the vendor offers.

 Take the assessment.
 Five questions.
 Two minutes.
-You will see exactly how your last discount compares to the 19.5% market benchmark.
+You will see exactly how your last renewal outcome compares to the 19.5% market benchmark.
 No obligation, no sales pitch.
 Just the numbers.

 Want to know what you should actually be paying?